Red-Hat-AI-Innovation-Team/orthogonal-subspace-learning/README.md

   notebooks for finetuning T5, LLaMA-2, and LLaMA-3.1 on continual learning tasks using Adaptive SVD.

 - `/llama-auto-gpu-code/` and `/llama-single-gpu-code/`:
-  Training scripts and configs for full fine-tuning LLaMA-2 7B and 3.1 8B models with SVD projection.
+  Training scripts and configs for full fine-tuning LLaMA-2 7B and 3.1 8B models with SVD and projected gradient descent on multiple GPUs and single GPU respectively.

 - `/plotting_code/`:
   Scripts to reproduce experiment plots from the paper and blog post.